UniSharp/laravel-filemanager/README.md

         'images_dir'         => 'public/vendor/laravel-filemanager/images/',
         'images_url'         => '/vendor/laravel-filemanager/images/',
     ```

-3. If you customize the route, make sure `filebrowserImageBrowseUrl` is correspond to your route :
+3. If the route is changed, make sure `filebrowserImageBrowseUrl` is correspond to your route :

     ```javascript
         <script>